mph-/lcapy/doc/tutorial.rst

 to two resistors in series.
 The node named 0 denotes the ground which the other voltages are referenced to.

-The circuit is analysed using:
-   >>> cct.analyse()
-and this creates a directory of the node voltages that can indexed using the node name.
+The node voltages are stored in a directory indexed by the node name.
 For example,
    >>> cct.V[1]
    10.0
    ────